 At a number of points in the discussion, members of the committee pointed out that the planned reviews and pilots announced by the MoJ would not coincide with the Treasury spending review, which is taking place over the next 12 months.
 In response to a specific question on the early advice pilot, it was ‘right to say in an ideal world we’d have the evidence as we went into the spending review’ but the MoJ ‘can highlight to the Treasury where the evidence is likely to take us’.
 In comment later in the meeting, he said the department does not want to be caught in ‘an endless cycle of going back to the Treasury’ for more cash and that any budget settlement must offer good value for taxpayers and be sustainable.

 Concerns were expressed by the committee about the problems in the courts caused by litigants in person (LIPs), particularly in the family courts.
 The justice secretary pointed out that the MoJ had increased the funding for support services for LIPs ‘as it is right that we try to make our system as accessible as possible for people without representation’.
 He also argued that the MoJ’s online divorce process is ‘going very well’ and that he wants to make the system as simple as possible for users.
-As an aside, he said there is an ‘interesting debate to be had’ on making the family justice system ‘less adversarial’.
+As an aside, he said there was an ‘interesting debate to be had’ on making the family justice system ‘less adversarial’.

 The reductions in the number of legal aid firms and not-for-profit (NfP) advice centres was raised by the committee.
 Gauke said that everyone should have access to legal advice when needed and that the Legal Aid Agency (LAA) ‘keeps provision under review’.
 He also pointed out in the context of civil legal aid that there were more offices offering this than under the previous contract.
 In response to a question on the reduction in NfP advice services, he said that the £5m innovation fund offers ‘opportunities for technology solutions’, which the sector can take up.